 post

 PUBLIC SPEAKING AND SOCIAL ANXIETY

 Fear of public speaking is extremely common, often people fear it more than death itself!
 The experience varies from person to person – from feeling a little nervous to complete panic or freezing.
 Public speaking tends to be feared more intensely and more often by those who have social anxiety disorder (SAD).
-However, whether it… Continue reading
+However, whether it is giving a… Continue reading

+post